Best Old School Microphone of 2020

 Shure 55SH Series II

-Shure 55SH Series II Iconic Microphone - Vintage Style, Rich Sound Quality, Rugged Construction, Shock-Mounted Noise Reduction for Vocals & Instruments-Perfect for Live Performances & Studio Recording
+Shure 55SH Series II Iconic Microphone - Vintage Style, Rich Sound Quality, Rugged Construction, Shock-Mounted Noise Reduction for Vocals & Instruments-for Live Performances & Studio Recording

 Most Portable